payam-int/soltoonsandbox-containers/README.md

 ### Trusted Classes
 A class(or onterface) is trusted if one of these conditions happen:
 * It is primitive
-* It is Map, Array or List
+* It is a Map, an Array or a List
 * It is annotated with `@Secure`
-* It's superclass or implemented interafces is trusted.
+* Its superclass or implemented interfaces are trusted.

 #### Define trusted class:
 ```java